What does the monthly membership cover?

 For exceptions to the above information please reach out to Dr. Schneider directly.

 Does Dr. Schneider see patient on a fee-for-service basis if they are not a member or for consultation only?

 Yes, we do offer visits to patients who are not members on a consultation only basis.
-New patient consultation is $200, with all follow-up consultations being $185.
+This offering is very limited and may not be readily available.
+New patient consultation is $185, with all follow-up consultations being $150.
 All consultations include a 15 minute follow-up phone call within one month of consultation.
 Patient consultation concerns include: General medical issues addressed from a integrative and functional medicine standpoint.

 Concierge Health Network will also provide affordable office visits to visiting family members of Concierge Health Network members.
 We understand that it's always miserable to get sick or hurt when you're away from home.